jdb175/bioviz_lab3/README.md

 generations.
 It is possible to ump to a previous or future generation by clicking on the chart.
 This is the primary technical achievement of this implementation, along with the interactive cell painting.
 It allows the user to review what has happened, and also to experiment with how changes affect the outcome of the simulation.
+This is not directly a bio-related addition, but it connects with the way that biologists interact with simulations.

 The code is my own.